AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Room Management/agora_chat_restful_chatroom_attributes.md

 # Manage Chat Room Attributes

-This page shows how to manage custom attributes by calling Agora Chat RESTful APIs, including adding, removing, modifying, and retrieving attributes that are stored as key0-value maps.
+This page shows how to manage custom attributes by calling Agora Chat RESTful APIs, including adding, removing, modifying, and retrieving attributes that are stored as key-value maps.

-Before calling the following methods, ensure that you understand the frequency limit of calling Agora Chat RESTful API calls described in [Limitations](./agora_chat_limitation).
+Before calling the following methods, ensure that you understand the call frequency limit of Agora Chat RESTful API calls described in [Limitations](./agora_chat_limitation).

 <a name="param"></a>